Data lineage: Unstructured data

 Unstructured data usually refers to information that doesn't reside in a traditional row-column database.
-Unstructured data files often include text and multimedia content.
-Examples include e-mail messages, word processing documents, videos, photos, audio files, presentations, webpages and many other kinds of business documents.
-Note that while these sorts of files may have an internal structure, they are still considered "unstructured" because the data they contain doesn't fit neatly in a database.
-Experts estimate that 80 to 90 percent of the data in any organization is unstructured.
-And the amount of unstructured data in enterprises is growing significantly often many times faster than structured databases are growing.
-"Big data can include both structured and unstructured data, but IDC estimates that 90 percent of big data is unstructured data."
+Unstructured data files often include text and multimedia content, such as e-mail messages, word processing documents, videos, photos, audio files, presentations, web pages and many other kinds of business documents.
+While these types of files may have an internal structure, they are still considered "unstructured" because the data they contain doesn't fit neatly into a database.
+The amount of unstructured data in enterprises is growing many times faster than structured databases are growing.
+Big data can include both structured and unstructured data, but IDC estimates that 90 percent of Big Data is unstructured data.

-The fundamental challenge of unstructured data sources is that they are difficult for non-technical business users and data analysts alike to unbox, understand, and prepare for analytic use.
-Beyond issues of structure, is the sheer volume of this type of data.
+The fundamental challenge of unstructured data sources is that they are difficult for non-technical business users and data analysts alike to unbox, understand and prepare for analytic use.
+Beyond issues of structure, the sheer volume of this type of data contributes to such difficulty.
 Because of this, current data mining techniques often leave out valuable information and make analyzing unstructured data laborious and expensive.

-In today’s competitive business environment, companies have to find and analyze the relevant data they need quickly.
+In today's competitive business environment, companies have to find and analyze the relevant data they need quickly.
 The challenge is going through the volumes of data and accessing the level of detail needed, all at a high speed.
 The challenge only grows as the degree of granularity increases.
 One possible solution is hardware.
 Some vendors are using increased memory and parallel processing to crunch large volumes of data quickly.
 Another method is putting data in-memory but using a grid computing approach, where many machines are used to solve a problem.
 Both approaches allow organizations to explore huge data volumes.
-Even this level of sophisticated hardware and software, few of the image processing tasks in large scale take a few days to few weeks.
+Even with this level of sophisticated hardware and software, a few of the image processing tasks in large scale take a few days to few weeks.
 Debugging of the data processing is extremely hard due to long run times.